 Think Outside The Box

-If a child is struggling, there are other ways to make reading more enjoyable.
+If a child is struggling, there are other ways to make reading more enjoyable, like reading along with an audiobook.
 “Audiobooks are a wonderful way to connect with a book,” says Glazer.
 “Many children love hearing stories read out loud.”

 And don’t dismiss other forms of literature.
 “Books based on TV shows, graphic novels and comic books are all great,” says Glazer.
 “Or a series with a million books.
 Anything they’re excited about reading is wonderful.”